Last updated: 2023-10-24

 is added providing a FileTemplateResolver

-Htmx can be included into the frontend as well.
+Htmx can be included into a Thymeleaf frontend as well.
 With this option the required setup is provided and hx-boost="true"

 is added to the body tag - this way all links and forms are handled without page reloads directly in the browser.
 A HtmxErrorController